joybob22/Mtech-Lessons/Unit 1/2 - Constants Variables and Data Types.md

 ## Learning Objectives
 - Be able to declare a constant
-- Be able to declate a variable
+- Be able to declare a variable
 - Know the difference between a constant and variable
 - Name 4 different Data Types
 - Describe what type inference is